 ACCESS offers a variety of programs to empower youth to become leaders and get involved in their communities ranging from community service to cultural discussions, and more.

-ACCESS Active Community Teen Service (ACTS) is a high school youth program dedicated to building leadership skills through advocacy and civic engagement.
+The Arab Community Center for Economic and Social Services (ACCESS) Active Community Teen Service (ACTS) is a high school youth program dedicated to building leadership skills through advocacy and civic engagement.
 This first-of-its-kind program gives participants the opportunity to join in community service, advocate on issues of concern to them, and encourage fellow youth to vote, among other things.
 ACCESS ACTS is comprised of a group of about 30 students from various high schools in the metro Detroit area who aspire to become leaders in their community.

 The Digital Inclusion Program is a technology-based leadership program for high school students living in the Melvindale, Dearborn and Southwest Detroit areas that offers advanced technology training and teaches students leadership development, financial literacy, life and employment skills.
 The program also provides career exploration in a variety of technology fields as well as community service opportunities.
 The program is taught by a professional of the technology/engineering field.
 It is offered in the fall and runs until the end of May.
 Applications are sent out in August, and student selections are made by mid-September.